 You are considered to be living at your permanent address while you are having medical treatment in hospital provided your hospital stay is less than 13 consecutive weeks.

 If you are widowed or a surviving civil partner aged between 60 and 65 and your late spouse or civil partner was getting any Household Benefit allowance from the Department of Social Protection and, prior to his/her death, you were permanently living together, you may now qualify for the allowances in the Household Benefits Package.
 If you were under 60 when your spouse or civil partner died this concession applies when you turn 60.

 You must be getting:

-You may be required to produce documentary evidence proving that your late spouse or civil partner was receiving an allowance under the Household Benefits Scheme.
+You may have to show documentary evidence proving that your late spouse or civil partner was receiving an allowance under the Household Benefits Scheme.

-If you are receiving Invalidity Pension, Disability Allowance or Blind Pension and you are receiving any Household Benefit allowance you may retain the Allowance if you transfer to another payment from the Department of Social Protection.
+If you are receiving Invalidity Pension, Disability Allowance or Blind Pension and you are receiving any Household Benefit allowance you may retain it if you transfer to another payment from the Department of Social Protection.
 This does not apply if you transfer to Jobseeker's Benefit/Allowance, Illness Benefit and Pre-Retirement Allowance, One-Parent Family Payment and Carer's Benefit or if your spouse, civil partner or cohabitant claims for you as a qualified adult on their payment.

 If you are aged between 66 and 70 and are not receiving a qualifying payment, you must satisfy a means test.